Tom Holland (filmmaker): Writing

 Holland made his screenwriting debut with the 1978 made-for-television film The Initiation of Sarah.
 He made his feature film writing debut in 1982, adapting the Edward Levy novel The Beast Within into the film of the same title.
 That same year, he wrote Class of 1984, an urban thriller film centered on juvenile delinquency and punk subculture.
 The film proved controversial upon release and was heavily censored in the United Kingdom and outright banned in other countries.
 It has since become a cult classic.

 Holland was hired by Universal Pictures to write a sequel to the 1960 Alfred Hitchcock film Psycho, which since its initial release had been acclaimed as not only a seminal and iconic horror film, but one of the greatest films of all time.
 Lead actor Anthony Perkins, who had previously displayed apprehension at appearing in a sequel, agreed to do the film after being impressed by Holland's screenplay.
 The film, directed by Richard Franklin and co-starring Meg Tilly, Robert Loggia, and Dennis Franz, opened at No. 2 at the box office (behind Return of the Jedi) and went on to gross $34 million.

 Holland re-teamed with director Franklin the following year on his next film, Cloak & Dagger.
 Unlike their previous film, Cloak & Dagger was a spy film aimed at a younger audience, and starring Henry Thomas of E.T. the Extra-Terrestrial in its leading role.
 Despite positive critical reviews, the film was a financial failure, grossing $9,719,952 off of a 13 million dollar production budget.

+In 2020, Holland published his debut novel, The Notch, through Cemetery Dance Publications.
+The thriller, which centers on a mute boy with healing powers who emerges from the desert amid a global pandemic, received endorsements from figures in the horror community including Clive Barker and Mick Garris.
+In 2022, Holland and co-author A. Jack Ulrich published Fright Night: Origins, a novel expanding upon the story of the original Fright Night film and the first installment in a planned trilogy.
+A second novel in the series, Fright Night: Aftermath, was announced in 2026.